Table of Contents

-Timber is defined as the structural wood that is used in construction or in other engineering fields from historical time.
+Timber is defined as the structural wood that is used in construction or other engineering fields.

 i) Standing timber: